jooby-dev/jooby-docs/docs/analog/parameter-types.md

 #### **client_id**
 unique identifier that distinguishes each MQTT client connecting to a broker and enables the broker to keep track of the client’s current state. allows for an empty client_id.
 However, this connection must have the clean session flag set to true, or the broker will reject the connection.
 Up to 64 byte.
+No default value

 #### **user_name**
 MQTT username for client authentication and authorization.
-Up to 64 byte
+Up to 64 byte.
+No default value

 #### **password**
 MQTT password for client authentication and authorization.
-Up to 64 byte
+Up to 64 byte.
+No default value

 #### **clean_session**
 If the client has requested a clean session, the sessionPresent flag will always be false, indicating there is no previous session.
+No default value

 [string type](./basics.md#string)